-There are certain hazards you can encounter when working in a chemical laboratory, that are unique to the chemical industry, so it’s important to have a guide to first aid in a chemical laboratory.
+There are certain hazards you can encounter when working in a lab that are unique to the chemical industry, so it’s important to have a guide to first aid in a chemical laboratory.

 It’s possible that injuries can occur that require immediate on-site attention and treatment, so chemical manufacturers should have safety precautions in place.
 This is a guide to what every chemical company should have in their first aid box, as well as some other health and safety features in a chemical factory.